theolivenbaum/resin/README.md

 - [x] Layout basic architecture and infrastructure of a modern IR system - v0.9b
 - [x] Query faster than Lucene - v1.0 RC1
-- [x] ___Index faster than Lucene - v1.0 RC2___
+- [x] Index faster than Lucene - v1.0 RC2
-- [ ] Compress better than Lucene - v1.0 RC3
+- [x] ___Compress more impressively than Lucene - v1.0 RC3___
-- [ ] Migrate to Core - v1.0
+- [ ] Numbers, dates, range, grouping of query statements - 1.0
 - [ ] Build Sir, a distributed search engine

 ### Sir

-[Sir](https://github.com/kreeben/sir) is a distributed incarnation of Resin, a search engine, map/reduce system and long-term data storage solution in one with aspirations of being a Elasticsearch+Hadoop replacement and the end-of-the road for your data, not by being a cemetary as most archiving solutions of today but by compressing data in a way where it is very much alive and responsive to querying even at vast scales and after many years of usage.
+[Sir](https://github.com/kreeben/sir) is Resin distributed, a search engine, map/reduce system and long-term data storage solution in one, a Elasticsearch+Hadoop replacement.

-Don't just archive your data.
-Surf on top of it or you'll find yourself engulfed by it.